 Slate Valley Trails maintains more than 50 miles of public trails in Poultney, Castleton, and Wells.
 The area offers groomed trails only for fat biking, skiing, and snowshoeing from its Fairgrounds trailhead in Poultney (bare booting is prohibited).
 Other trails in the system that are not maintained are open in winter for recreation, including winter hiking or snowshoeing.

-Routes that will be groomed with enough snow include Cotton Candy, Clown Shoes, Bumper Cars, and Merry-Go-Round.
+Routes that will be groomed when there’s enough snow include Cotton Candy, Clown Shoes, Bumper Cars, and Merry-Go-Round.
 (Trails closed for deer wintering are Back Nine, Lower Birdie, Lightning, Gap Tooth, and Lollipop.)
-Special events include a New Year’s Day Hike and full moon hikes.
 (131 Town Farm Road, Poultney; slatevalleytrails.org)

 Memphremagog Trails in Newport

 Not far from the Canadian border is Memphremagog Trails in Newport, a network offering Nordic, snowshoe, and fat biking trails.
 The nonprofit organization’s trails—with year-round access made possible by private landowners—include six miles of groomed fat-tire single-track trails, 30 km of cross-country ski trails, plus a 1.5K lighted loop for night skiing.